projectara/greybus-spec/source/special.rst

     =======  ===========  ======  ==========  ===========
 ..

-The meaning of the response status field and result_code response payload field are analogous to the corresponding status and result_code fields in the Interface V_SYS Enable Response.
+The meaning of the :ref:`greybus-protocol-error-codes` in the Operation Response message header and the result_code in the Operation Response payload are analogous to the corresponding :ref:`greybus-protocol-error-codes` in the Interface V_SYS Enable Response message header and the result_code field in the Interface V_SYS Enable Operation Response payload.

-That is, the status of the response shall only be used to indicate the result of the Greybus communication, exactly as described in :ref:`svc-interface-vsys-enable-response`.
+That is, the :ref:`greybus-protocol-error-codes` of the Operation Response message header shall only be used to indicate the result of the Greybus communication, exactly as described in :ref:`svc-interface-vsys-enable-response`.

-Similarly, when the Interface V_SYS Disable response status is GB_OP_SUCCESS, the value of V_SYS may be determined given the result_code field in the response payload, as described in Table :num:`table-svc-interface-vsys-result-code`.
-In particular, V_SYS is V_SYS_OFF if the response status field is GB_OP_SUCCESS and the result_code field in the response is V_SYS_OK.
-V_SYS shall not have changed value as a result of processing the request in any other combination of these two fields.
+Similarly, when the Interface V_SYS Disable Response message header has the :ref:`greybus-protocol-error-codes` equal to GB_OP_SUCCESS, the value of V_SYS may be determined given the result_code field in the Operation Response payload, as described in Table :num:`table-svc-interface-vsys-result-code`.
+In particular, V_SYS is V_SYS_OFF if Response message header has the :ref:`greybus-protocol-error-codes` equal to GB_OP_SUCCESS and the result_code field in the Operation Response payload is V_SYS_OK.
+V_SYS shall not have changed value as a result of processing the Request in any other combination of these two fields.

 .. _svc-interface-refclk-enable: